insurance dispute arbitration in Fruitland Park, Florida 34731

 In the quiet city of Fruitland Park, Florida, nestled in the 34731 zip code, the Ramirez family faced a nightmare that would test their resilience and the limits of insurance arbitration.
 On May 14, 2023, after an intense storm swept through Lake County, heavy flooding overwhelmed their home on Shoreline Drive, causing over $85,000 in damages.

-The arbitrator, Julia Benton, a seasoned mediator with over 15 years handling insurance disputes in Florida, began by examining the detailed damage assessments and policy documents.
+The arbitrator, the claimant, a seasoned mediator with over 15 years handling insurance disputes in Florida, began by examining the detailed damage assessments and policy documents.
 The Ramirez family submitted reports from their licensed contractor, Ricardo Lopez, who estimated $85,742 in repairs including structural work, electrical rewiring, and mold remediation.
 Sunrise Mutual countered with their adjuster’s report, which pegged damages near $47,500, arguing much of the damage was wear and tear unrelated to flooding.

 Luis Ramirez testified about the sudden floodwaters rushing through their ground floor and the extensive damage that followed.
 Sunrise Mutual’s attorney questioned inconsistencies in the contractor’s timeline and suggested opportunities for preventative maintenance were missed.